-Animal hoarding occurs when an individual is housing more animals than he or she can adequately care for.
-It is a complex issue that encompasses mental health, animal welfare and public safety concerns.
-Animal hoarding is defined by an inability to provide even minimal standards of nutrition, sanitation, shelter and veterinary care—often resulting in animal starvation, illness and death.
-In the majority of cases, animal hoarders believe they are helping their animals and deny this inability to provide minimum care.
+Animal “hoarding” can be identified when a person is housing more animals than they can adequately and appropriately care for.
+It is a complex issue that often encompasses mental health, animal welfare and public safety concerns.
+Animal hoarding is defined by an inability to provide even minimal standards of nutrition, sanitation, shelter and veterinary care—often resulting in over-breeding of animals, animal starvation, illness and even death.
+In some cases, guardians believe they are helping their animals and deny this inability to provide minimum care.

-Not everyone who has multiple animals is an animal hoarder.
-There are several signs that may indicate someone is an animal hoarder:
+Having multiple animals does not automatically indicate hoarding.
+There are several signs that may indicate that someone has an unmanageable problem:

-- They have numerous animals and may not know the total number of animals in their care.
+- The person owns an unusual number of animals.
+In some cases, the person may not know the total number of animals in their care.

-- Their home is deteriorated (i.e., dirty windows, broken furniture, holes in the wall and floor, extreme clutter).
+- The home or property has deteriorated (i.e., dirty windows, broken furniture, holes in the wall and floor, extreme clutter).

-- There is a strong smell of ammonia, and floors may be covered with dried feces, urine, vomit, etc.
+- There is a strong odor, and floors may be covered with dried feces, urine, vomit, etc.

-- Animals are emaciated, lethargic and not well-socialized.
+- Animals may be emaciated, lethargic and under-socialized.